-But will we talk and chat, and possibly have a laugh or three throughout the day?
+But will we talk and chat, and have a laugh or three throughout the day?
 Absolutely.
-I might even tell you what I was known for in high school (probably not, but if you reach bestie status, then maybe).
+I might even tell you what I originally wanted to be when I grew up.
+(Hint: it was not a data scientist).

-3. I’m sincere and honest (to a fault).
-And I’m funny (sometimes to a fault).
+3. I’m sincere and honest, and funny (sometimes to a fault).

-I “grew up” career wise in a corporate environment.
-I did retail and account management for 15+ years.
+For most of my adult life, I’ve been a creative of numbers in the corporate world.
+My job was to craft sales stories from data analysis and market research.
 I learned a lot about who I was as a person and how I wanted to be viewed within an organization.
 And that came down to two points: Good at my job, and funny.

-I never wanted to take myself too seriously.
+I never took myself too seriously.
 Sooooo many people think that being professional = being boring, and it doesn’t have to be that way.
-At least, I never felt it had to be that way.

-Customer Service is about meeting the client where they are at, and providing something that A) the client needs and B) delivering it in a way that makes them want to come back to you, again and again.
+Customer Service is about meeting the client where they are at, and providing a deliverable that A) the client needs and B) in a way that makes them want to come back to you, again and again.